amirahshandary/amirahshandary/README.md

+# Hi! 👋
-👋 Hi, I’m Amirah Raniah Shandary.
+I’m Amirah Raniah Shandary.
 Industrial Engineering fresh graduate.

 👀 I’m currently learning about Python and SQL in some online platform learning.
 Through this I want to make this module for practice and as a review for my deep learning.